Conrado Roura

-Conrado Roura (born 28 February 1996) is an Argentine rugby union player, currently playing for the Dallas Jackals in Major League Rugby (MLR) in the United States.
-He also plays for Súper Liga Americana de Rugby side Peñarol.
+Conrado Roura (born 28 February 1996) is an Argentine rugby union player, currently playing for the Valorugby Emilia in Serie A Élite in Italy.
+He also plays for Súper Liga Americana de Rugby side Peñarol, for Dallas Jackals in Major League Rugby in the United States Rangers Vicenza in Serie A Élite in Italy.
 His preferred position is flanker.

 Professional career

 Roura signed for Súper Liga Americana de Rugby side Peñarol ahead of the 2021 Súper Liga Americana de Rugby season.
 He had previously agreed to join Dallas Jackals in Major League Rugby, before the withdrew from the 2021 season.
 He previously represented Argentina Sevens at 13 competitions between 2017 and 2018.